tinykite/tinykite.github.io/_posts/2019-01-12-rethinking-publishing.md

 ---
 title: Rethinking Publishing on the Web
 layout: post
 description: Should writers and editors learn to code?
-And on why we should all advocate for tools that improve the web.
+Why we should all advocate for tools that improve the web.
 ---
 I’m a designer who codes.
 But I also enjoy writing, and I spent the first several years of my career as a staff writer and editor for publications ranging from [consumer magazines](https://craftcouncil.org/) to [whimsically-named literary journals](http://www.paperdarts.org/).
 Since then, I’ve felt increasingly passionate about encouraging other writers and creatives to code — and to get just as excited as I am about the future of the web.